 The Companies operate businesses in the construction, real estate development and other businesses for domestic and overseas customers.
 In the construction business, the Companies carry out civil engineering, building construction, equipment and other general construction work based on executed construction contracts, and have performance obligations to deliver products such as completed buildings to customers.
-In addition, in the real estate development and other businesses, the Companies carry out real estate development, architectural, structural and other design and engineering services based on executed real estate sales and outsourcing contracts, and have performance obligations to provide services or deliver properties/deliverables to customers.
+In addition, in the real estate development and other businesses, the Companies carry out real estate development, architectural, structural and other design and engineering services based on executed real estates and outsourcing contracts, and have performance obligations to customers.